 The development of the Learning Supports Initiative was supported by the Iowa Collaboration for Youth Development Steering Committee, a National Advisory Panel, a Design Team, Stakeholder Group, and multiple work groups.
 The Learning Support Advisory Team is a statewide think tank that has been established to assist in providing guidance to the Department of Education to create an integrated system that supports all students in achieving success at school.

 Dropout prevention and learning supports utilize the same framework to identify needs, analyze data, provide supports and evaluate current practice.
 Learning Supports is a system strategy that leads to increased graduation rates, one of the Learning Supports result areas.
 Dropout prevention interventions are school- and community-based initiatives that aim to keep students in school and encourage them to complete their high school education.
-Interventions and services, such as counseling, monitoring, school restructuring, curriculum redesign, financial incentives, and community services are provided to eliminate barriers so students may be successful academically, personally and in a career or vocation.
+Interventions and services, such as counseling, monitoring, school restructuring, curriculum redesign, and community services are provided to eliminate barriers so students may be successful academically, personally and in a career or vocation.
 Each district should focus their resources in outcomes in the following three domains:

 - staying in school,